Opa (programming language)

-in June 2011, under a GNU Affero General Public License.
-Later, the license changed to the MIT license for the framework part (library) and AGPL for the compiler so that applications written in Opa can be released under any license, proprietary or open source.
+in June 2011, under a GNU Affero General Public License (AGPL).
+Later, the license changed to the MIT License for the software framework part (the library) and AGPL for the compiler, so that applications written in Opa can be released under any software license, proprietary or open source.

 Design and features

 Opa consists of a web server, a database and distributed execution engine.
 Code written in Opa is compiled to JavaScript using Node.js on the server side and to JavaScript using jQuery for cross-browser compatibility on the client side.

 The advantage of the approach compared to certain Rich Internet Application (RIA) platforms is that users are not required to install a plugin in their browser.
 Opa shares motivations with web frameworks, but takes a different approach.

 Its designers assert that this helps Opa to avoid many security issues, like SQL injections or cross-site scripting (XSS) attacks.